rendall/icebreakers/QUESTIONS.md

   * Would you rather always be slightly late or super early?
   * Would you rather be a superhero or the world’s best chef?
   * Would you rather be able to run at 100 miles per hour or fly at 10 miles per hour?
-  * Would you rather be an Olympic gold medallist or an astronaut?
+  * Would you rather be an Olympic gold medalist or an astronaut?
   * Would you rather be the funniest or smartest person in the room?
   * Would you rather explore outer space or the bottom of the ocean?
   * Would you rather give up your smartphone or your computer?